Anchorage's First

 Apollo 11 Tranquility Base

-It was the day Neil Armstrong became the first man to set foot on the moon.
-At 6:56PM in Anchorage, his foot first touched the surface of the moon and Neil Armstrong uttered those now famous words, “That's one small step for man, and one giant leap for mankind.”
+As Neil Armstrong became the first man to set foot on the moon.
+Anchorage was watching.
+And when Armstrong uttered those now famous words, “That's one small step for man, and one giant leap for mankind.”
+Anchorage heard him right along with the rest of the world.

 My brother Tom and I will never forget that moment.

-We were both working at KTVA channel 11, the CBS television Network station in Anchorage, and we had both been assigned to work in the Master Control Room for the moon landing.
+We were both working at KTVA channel 11, the CBS television network station in Anchorage, and we had both been assigned to work in the Master Control Room for the moon landing.

 The broadcast, hosted by CBS News anchor Walter Cronkite, was carried live by all the television stations in Anchorage, and was achieved with the use of a mobile military satellite ground station.